OctopusDeploy/blog/blog/2022-01/jenkins-helm-install-guide/index.md

 Hosting Jenkins and its agents in a Kubernetes cluster allows you to create a scalable and responsive build platform, creating and destroying agents on the fly to handle elastic workloads.
 And thanks to the Jenkins Helm chart, installing Jenkins and configuring the nodes requires only a few lines of YAML.

 In this post you learned how to:

-* Deploy Jenkins to Kubernetes.
+- Deploy Jenkins to Kubernetes
-* Expose Jenkins on a public IP address.
+- Expose Jenkins on a public IP address
-* Install additional plugins as part of the installation process.
+- Install additional plugins as part of the installation process
-* Configure Jenkins through JCasC.
+- Configure Jenkins through JCasC
-* Backup the Jenkins home directory.
+- Backup the Jenkins home directory
-* Create Kubernetes agents that are created and destroyed as needed.
+- Create Kubernetes agents that are created and destroyed as needed

+Happy deployments!